 The remaining part can be seen through a detector placed on the other side of the patient, which helps in taking pictures of the particular organ to be examined.

-In such a situation, the bones appear white in the X-ray, the lungs appear black.
+In such a situation, the bones appear white in the X-ray, and the lungs appear black.

 X-rays can be used to view both bones and soft tissues.
 It is also used to check teeth and bones injury, lung problems, breast cancer (X-ray mammogram) etc.